Wondering what is the range of Cyber Security salary in India?

 With the increasing adoption of the Internet and online practices in every sphere, Cyber Security has generated a continuously growing concern for all businesses.
 One statistic reveals that in 2021, one new organization will fall victim to ransomware every 11 seconds.
 A report from KSN (Kaspersky Security Network) shows that India has experienced a 37% rise in cyber-attacks in the first quarter of 2020.
+Authorized institutions started to provide the best courses in cybersecurity in India.

 According to a report from PricewaterhouseCoopers, India’s cybersecurity market is predicted to grow from USD 1.97 billion in 2019 to USD 3.05 billion by 2022, with a rate one and a half times than the global rate.